joshuajrrc/GenesisX30MN/README.md

 Masternode 3 = /home/genesisx3/.genesisx/ <br>
 etc etc etc

 Once you have all of your genesisx.conf files updated with your masternode keys you'll need to stop all of your nodes, and start them again.
-This is needed load the changed/updated genesisx.conf files.
+This is needed to load the changed/updated genesisx.conf files.

 Now head over to your local wallet and start all of the masternodes you just created

-In the script main menu press '1' for masternode status.
+Back to the VPS script main menu: Press '1' for masternode status.
 You should see that all have started successfully!
 <br>
 <br>